Tissue (biology): Connective tissue

-Connective tissues are fibrous tissues made up of cells separated by non-living material, which is called an extracellular matrix.
+Connective tissues are made up of cells separated by non-living material, which is called an extracellular matrix.
 This matrix can be liquid or rigid.
 For example, blood contains plasma as its matrix and bone's matrix is rigid.
 Connective tissue gives shape to organs and holds them in place.
 Blood, bone, tendon, ligament, adipose, and areolar tissues are examples of connective tissues.
 One method of classifying connective tissues is to divide them into three types: fibrous connective tissue, skeletal connective tissue, and fluid connective tissue.

-Muscular tissue
+Muscle tissue

-Muscle cells form the active contractile tissue of the body known as muscle tissue or muscular tissue.
+Muscle cells (myocytes) form the active contractile tissue of the body.
 Muscle tissue functions to produce force and cause motion, either locomotion or movement within internal organs.
-Muscle tissue is separated into three distinct categories: visceral or smooth muscle, found in the inner linings of organs; skeletal muscle, typically attached to bones, which generate gross movement; and cardiac muscle, found in the heart, where it contracts to pump blood throughout an organism.
+Muscle is formed of contractile filaments and is separated into three main types; smooth muscle, skeletal muscle and cardiac muscle.
+Smooth muscle has no striations when examined microscopically.
+It contracts slowly but maintains contractibility over a wide range of stretch lengths.
+It is found in such organs as sea anemone tentacles and the body wall of sea cucumbers.
+Skeletal muscle contracts rapidly but has a limited range of extension.
+It is found in the movement of appendages and jaws.
+Obliquely striated muscle is intermediate between the other two.
+The filaments are staggered and this is the type of muscle found in earthworms that can extend slowly or make rapid contractions.
+In higher animals striated muscles occur in bundles attached to bone to provide movement and are often arranged in antagonistic sets.
+Smooth muscle is found in the walls of the uterus, bladder, intestines, stomach, oesophagus, respiratory airways, and blood vessels.
+Cardiac muscle is found only in the heart, allowing it to contract and pump blood through the body.